Updated: Apr 27

 At Miami Bakehouse we have always maintained and followed strict government Food Safety guidelines and are a trusted provider of food in Western Australia.

 For over 20 years Miami Bakehouse has been serving the local community and travellers in Western Australia with great food to eat-on-the-go.
-We are a specialist bakery based in Mandurah with six café locations across our region and employ over 120 local people.
+We are a specialist bakery based in Mandurah with five café locations across our region and employ over 120 local people.

 For many businesses just like ours, we are experiencing an unprecedented chapter and we have set up additional health measures alongside our existing regular routines to further safeguard your daily coffee, lunch and food needs.

 Whilst the Corona Virus situation evolved we quickly realised that we were not exempt from making operational changes to achieve this.